Ice Fishing Too Cold? 7 Ways to Keep Your Shelter Warm

 4. Choose the Right Heater Type

 Ice fishing users often compare propane heaters, electric heaters, and diesel heaters.
+Each option fits a different power and safety situation.

 A self-powering diesel heater can be useful because it reduces dependence on external power during normal operation.